Buenos Aires, considered the Paris of South America, is the largest city in Argentina and a city that never sleeps!

-Next on this list of things to see during your one day in Buenos Aires is The Recoleta Cemetery, also known as Cementerio de la Recoleta, is not your every day cemetery.
-It is a place of rest for Argentina’s most rich and famous people to have lived and left behind a legacy.
+Next on this list of things to see during your one day in Buenos Aires is The Recoleta Cemetery, also known as Cementerio de la Recoleta, which is not your everyday cemetery.
+It’s a place of rest for Argentina’s most rich and famous people to have lived and left behind a legacy.

 The entrance to Recoleta Cemetery is FREE though I recommend letting a friendly local guide take you on a one-hour tour of the cemetery and offer them a generous tip at the end.

 The El Ateneo book store is rated as the world’s most beautiful bookstore by National Geographic.
 Even if you are not that into books, this place is a must-see on your Buenos Aires itinerary.

 El Ateneo first opened as a theater called Teatro Gran Splendid in 1919 and it could hold over 1000 people in its time.
 It was used for a variety of different things including tango performances, a broadcasting radio station, and even the screening of some of the first-ever films with sound.

 When you visit El Ateneo bookstore you can marvel at the eclecticist architecture, take the stairs to the top level for a birds-eye perspective or pick up a book and sit down in one of the comfy lounges for a short rest.

 FREE WALKING TOUR BUENOS AIRES

 There are several free walking tours in Buenos Aires which are one of the best things to do in Argentina’s capital.
 These walking tours around Buenos Aires are not only fun and exciting but also rich with information on the history of Buenos Aires.